PyRepair/maniple/prompt-results/single-prompt/106-subset/gpt-4/pandas/88/answer-0-1-2(2).md

             rows=index,
             cols=columns,
             aggfunc=aggfunc,
-            observed=dropna,
             margins_name=margins_name,
             fill_value=fill_value,
         )

-    # discard the top level
-    if (
-        values_passed
-        and not values_multi
-        and not table.empty
+    if values_passed and not values_multi and not table.empty and isinstance(table, pd.DataFrame):
-        and (table.columns.nlevels > 1)
-    ):
         table = table[values[0]]

     if len(index) == 0 and len(columns) > 0:
         table = table.T

-    # GH 15193 Make sure empty columns are removed if dropna=True
-    if isinstance(table, ABCDataFrame) and dropna:
+    if isinstance(table, pd.DataFrame) and dropna:
         table = table.dropna(how="all", axis=1)

     return table
 ```

-The changes are in the comment statement.
-It now reads "# convert Series to DataFrame if it is not already a DataFrame" and then it determines if `table` is an instance of `Series`.
-If it is, it converts it to a frame using `to_frame()`.
+You can use the updated `pivot_table` function in your code to fix this issue.
+This should allow the tests to pass without affecting other successful tests.